DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 ...

-1.  # On a Post-Monetary Network Based Economy
+# On a Post-Monetary Network Based Economy

-    # Ralph and Stefan Heidenreich
+### Ralph and Stefan Heidenreich {.author}

-The love of money as a possession – as distinguished from the love of money as a means to the enjoyments and realities of life – will be recognized for what it is, a somewhat disgusting morbidity, one of those semi-criminal, semi-pathological propensities which one hands over with a shudder to the specialists in mental disease.
+> The love of money as a possession – as distinguished from the love of
+> money as a means to the enjoyments and realities of life – will be
+> recognized for what it is, a somewhat disgusting morbidity, one of those
+> semi-criminal, semi-pathological propensities which one hands over with
+> a shudder to the specialists in mental disease.
+>

-– John Maynard Keynes
+> – John Maynard Keynes

-1.  ##

 ## Allocation, Distribution

 The economy as a whole deals with allocating work and distributing goods.
 Both operations are based on relations between economic agents,